kmi3c/codewars/README.md

 ### :book: Setup
 -------------
-1. git clone repository
+1. `git clone` repository
-2. bundle install
+2. `bundle install`
-3. bundle exec rspec
+3. `bundle exec rake rspec`
-3. bundle exec rubocop
+3. `bundle exec rubocop`

 #### :information_source: additional info
 -------------
-* Convention is that in main root there are folder with `level` (I think) name and inside are specifix examples (katas?).
+* Convention is that in app root there are folder with katas `level` name and inside are specific katas.
-* Example file is named form CW example name in snake_word style.
+* Example file is named form codewars example name in snake_word style.
 * Every example should have its own `_spec.rb` file with the same folder as its level.

 #### :white_check_mark: To do and others ;)
 -------------

 * Do more examples ;)
-* Firgureout CW naming kata, honor etc. :P
-* Add rake example generator witch will create example file and spec file.